Kelly Carlson: Personal life

 Carlson married Dan Stanchfield in 2015, who was then in the United States Navy; she retired from acting in 2013, when he received a permanent change of station to San Diego, but did return for one final role, in a faith-based direct-to-video film in 2020.

 Carlson is trained in Kali.
-She is also a sponsor and volunteer for several organizations, including LongRun Thoroughbred Retirement Society and Wounded Warriors.
+She is also a sponsor and volunteer for several organizations, including LongRun Thoroughbred Retirement Society and Wounded Warrior Project.